hossamfattah/capstone/README.md

 From these results it show that Knn and SVC are have the highest score while the lowest fit time.

 # Conclusions
-The classification goal is to predict if the breast cancer is benign or malignant
+The classification goal is to predict if the breast cancer is benign or malignant.

 WoW!.
 I found that the Decision tree classifier and SVC provide the best accuracy of 0.95 and 0.98 respectively.

+The following three features are the top most features to determine whether a cancer is benign or malignant.